 In 1984, several acres on the west were leased back to the City of Cleveland so they could release the property to the Ohio Department of Natural Resources for a state park.
 In 2013, Cleveland Metroparks took over the Ohio State Park.

-On January 23, 1991, the Navy Finance Center, including the Consolidated Data Center, came under the control of Defense Finance and Accounting Service (DFAS).
-DFAS was established to assume full management responsibility for the finance and accounting functions of the Department of Defense components.
+On January 23, 1991, the Navy Finance Center, including the Consolidated Data Center, came under the control of the Defense Finance and Accounting Service (DFAS) to assume full management responsibility for the finance and accounting functions of the Department of Defense components.

-On October 3, 1993, DITSO was reorganized as the Defense Information Services Organization (DISO).
-The Department of Defense Base Realignment and Closure Commission (BRAC) recommended closure of DITSO Cleveland Information Center and its consolidation with a new DITSO mega-center at Chambersburg, Pennsylvania effective September 1995.
+On October 3, 1993, DITSO reorganized as the Defense Information Services Organization (DISO).
+The Department of Defense Base Realignment and Closure Commission (BRAC) recommended closure of DITSO Cleveland Information Center and its consolidation with a new DITSO mega-center at Chambersburg, Pennsylvania, effective September 1995.